smysnk/gulp-rev-all/README.md

 So to recap, `gulp-rev-all` not only handles reference re-writing but it also takes child references into consideration when calculating a hashes.

+## Upgrading to v0.8.0

+NOTICE: Major breaking changes occured between the last release (v0.7.6) and (v0.8.0) that you should be aware of.
+  - It is now required to instantiate a `var revAll = new RevAll()` instance before piping through revAll.revision()
+  - Reference dependency analysis has been greatly simplified, previous method was way too complex
+  - New Feature: Ignoring files has changed, `ignore` option has been removed and has been replaced with `dontGlobal, dontRenameFile, dontUpdateReference` which allows for more control and less ambiguity on what is being ignored.
+  - Bug Fix: Manifset and Version files can be created in the same gulp-rev-all run without issue
+  - Bug Fix: References without quotes now getting updated (See: #64)

+Warning: From v0.7 to v0.8 was a fairly substanial re-write and I highly suspect I broke some things!
+Treat v0.8 as an alpha!

 ## Install